 Can I get vaccinated while taking methotrexate?

-Yes you may be vaccinated while taking methotrexate.
-However it may be best to withhold therapy with methotrexate for two weeks after the vaccines are given to make sure you get a proper vaccine response.
-For patients receiving COVID-19 vaccine, it is recommended to hold for one or two weeks after vaccine is given.
+Yes, you may be vaccinated while taking methotrexate.
+However, it may be best to withhold therapy with methotrexate for two weeks after the vaccines are given to ensure you get a proper vaccine response.
+For patients receiving COVID-19 vaccine, it is recommended to hold for one or two weeks after the vaccine is given.

 Is Methotrexate safe for pregnancy?

 NO, the use of methotrexate should be avoided in women who are considering becoming pregnant due to severe effects on the embryonic and fetal organs.
 If you are a female during childbearing age, you should use TWO methods of contraception.
-If you are on therapy with methotrexate, then you should discontinue the therapy at least 3 months before considering conceiving.
+If you are on therapy with methotrexate, then you should discontinue the treatment at least three months before considering conceiving.

 This medication information is limited.
-Patients should use it as a tool to better understand the medication role in the disease treatment.
+Patients should use it as a tool better to understand the medication’s role in disease treatment.
 It is not supposed to be comprehensive and does NOT include all information about a diagnosis, treatment, medication, side effects, or risks that may apply to a specific patient.
-It is not intended to be medical advice or a substitute for the medical advice, diagnosis, or treatment of a physician.
-Patients must speak with their physician for complete information about their health, medical questions, and treatment options, including any risks or benefits regarding use of medications.
+It is not intended to be medical advice or a substitute for a physician’s medical advice, diagnosis, or treatment.
+Patients must speak with their physician for complete information about their health, medical questions, and treatment options, including any risks or benefits regarding the use of medications.
 This information does not endorse any treatments or medications as safe, effective, or approved for treating a specific patient.